matn7/CS-Notes/src/main/java/basic_java/Java11.md

 - By introducing interfaces into your program, you are really introduce points of variation at which you can plug in different implementations for that interface.
 An Interfaces primary purpose is abstraction, decoupling the "what" from the "how".
-- NOTE: Since Java 8 interfaces can contain default methods.
+- Since Java 8 interfaces can contain default methods.
 In other words methods with implementation.
 The keyword default is used (mostly for backward compatibility), and static methods as well before Java 8 that was not possible.
-- NOTE: Since Java 9 an Interface can also contain private methods (commonly used when two default methods in an Interface share common code).
+- Since Java 9 an Interface can also contain private methods (commonly used when two default methods in an Interface share common code).

 **Use an Interface when...**